-Residents of the Summit Avenue ‘hood, as it is referred, represent the most diverse historic district in the city.
-Twenty-something singles, college professors, artists, and tradespeople live side-by-side in this early twentieth century neighborhood surrounding the Charles B. Aycock Middle School.
+Residents of the Summit Avenue neighborhood represent one of the most diverse historic districts in the city.
+Twenty-something singles, college professors, artists, and tradespeople live among the early twentieth century homes surrounding the Swann Middle School.

-The neighborhood was rediscovered in the 1970s by artists and designers who sought spaces with large rooms and modest price tages.
-Often seen as the funky alternative to “over-the-railroad-tracks neighbor Fisher Park, the Aycock area has worked hard to progress the neighborhood while preserving its edge.
+The neighborhood was rediscovered in the 1970s by artists and designers who sought spaces with large rooms and modest price tags.
+It was renamed Dunleath after a mid-nineteenth century house of the same name that stood on Chestnut Street until it was destroyed in 1969.
+Often seen as the funky alternative to “over-the-railroad-tracks neighbor Fisher Park, the Dunleath area has worked hard to progress the neighborhood while preserving its edge.

 Aycock residents are nothing if not ambitious.
 The neighborhood led city-wide efforts to keep major league baseball in their neighborhood in 2003, and developed lofty goals in redevelopment of the Summit Avenue corridor.
-Defying the perception of historic districts as staid, members of the Aycock ‘hood are quick to point out plans for new construction in the form of businesses and residences on vacant land along the Avenue, and their work to reunite their corner of the city with Greensboro’s bustling downtown.
+Defying the perception of historic districts as staid, members of the Dunleath community are quick to point out opportunities for new construction in the form of businesses and residences on vacant land along the Avenue, and their work to reunite their corner of the city with Greensboro’s bustling downtown.

 Summit Avenue was recognized as a National Register Historic District in 1993.